Royal Danish Air Force: 2000s

 In 2003, 16 H-500 Cayuse and 13 Eurocopter AS550C2 Fennec from the Army Air Corps and eight Westland Lynx Mk.
 90B from the Naval Air Squadron were supposed to be transferred to the air force.
 The 16 Cayuse and 13 Fennec helicopters were transferred to the newly re-formed Danish Squadron 724.
 The eight Lynx helicopters were supposed to enter another re-formed squadron, Squadron 728, but for political reasons those helicopters remained with the Navy.
 This change of "ownership" of the naval helicopters became effective on 1 January 2011 when the naval helicopters joined the newly formed Squadron 723.

 In 2005, the 16 Cayuses were decommissioned, and also one of the Fennecs.
 The remaining 12 Fennecs took over many of the tasks from the Cayuses, including support-functions of the Danish police.

 In 2006, the air force signed a letter of intent to purchase several of the Boeing Integrated Defense C-17 Globemaster III.
 That order needs to be confirmed, but it is to be made on the basis of the formation of a shared NATO C-17 air fleet to support international deployments.
 Denmark has later withdrawn from this arrangement but it is in existence today.
 See NATO Strategic Airlift Capability.
 The United States and the United Kingdom have already bought numerous C-17s, and several other NATO countries are considering doing so, too.

 In June 2007, Denmark's six EH101 transport helicopters were transferred to the British Royal Air Force to meet an urgent British requirement for additional transport helicopters.
-In 2009 six replacement EH-101 were delivered to the RDAF from AgustaWestland Yeowil and paid for by the UK.
+In 2009 six replacement EH-101 were delivered to the RDAF from AgustaWestland Yeovil and paid for by the UK.